joa-quim/GMTjl_doc/README.md

 # GMTjl_doc

-This reportory hosts the manual of the [GMT.jl](https://github.com/GenericMappingTools/GMT.jl) package.
+This repository hosts the manual of the [GMT.jl](https://github.com/GenericMappingTools/GMT.jl) package.
-I would like to acknowlege the help provided by[Thibaut Lienart](https://github.com/tlienart) in the early stages of setting this site (and make it run) as well as the creators of the [Makie](https://makie.juliaplots.org/) manual that was used as base to create this one.
+I would like to acknowlege the help provided by [Thibaut Lienart](https://github.com/tlienart) in the early stages of setting this site (and make it run) as well as the creators of the [Makie](https://makie.juliaplots.org/) manual that was used as base to create this one.